liamw9534/mopidy-rtp/README.rst

 - Initial cut with some limitations:

-1) Requires optimization of RTP sink to avoid duplication of entire pipeline for each connected client.
-2) If a peer pauses its station and then resumes, listening clients do not resume.
+1) If a peer pauses its station and then resumes, listening clients do not resume.
-3) It is possible to get into silly situations e.g., two peers subscribing to each other's station.
+2) It is possible to get into silly situations e.g., two peers subscribing to each other's station.
 This is permitted but may result in a nasty feedback loop or no output at all, so apply caution.